Chapelie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-the functions and loops projects for alx
+my commit of fonctions and loops project